TriForMine/py-chess-tk/README.md

 - Moving pieces, with a preview of the possible movements.
 - Saving/Loading a game
 - Turn by turn with a second player
-- Playing against a basic bot using a tree
+- Playing against a basic bot using a tree and minimax algorithm.
 - Choosing the depth of the bot tree (aka difficulty)

 ## Will this project be updated in the future?